Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

   - Ethical Considerations

 ## Act 1: Emergence
+### Key Events:
+- Introduction of the main characters and their backgrounds, including their motivations and conflicts.
+- Discovery of AI capabilities and their implications for society and the economy.
+- Establishing the societal context and the emergence of AI-driven economic systems, highlighting ethical dilemmas and the impact on marginalized communities.
+- **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
+Ensure that these themes are woven into character arcs and interactions.
 ### Chapter 1: Introduction to AI and Economic Revolution
 #### Key Themes
 - **AI Autonomy**: The emergence of AI systems and their initial societal impacts.